 - Call-Back: He's found proof that the local water supplies have been contaminated by aliens.
 This isn't the first time it's happened.

 William ThorneA politician suspected of collusion with the aliens.
 The Council has requested that he be extracted for interrogation.

 - The Quisling: What the Council thinks he is, though he fervently denies it.

 Dr. Hongou MarazukiA civilian scientist who has been tracking UFOs.
 His knowledge of and data on UFO activity makes him a target for the aliens and valuable to XCOM.

 Few will survive to see the end of this conflict.
 Fewer still will possess the skills necessary to end it.

-A-Team Firing: It's not unusual, particularly on the higher difficulties, for rookies to miss.
+- A-Team Firing: It's not unusual, particularly on the higher difficulties, for rookies to miss.
 A lot.
-It's especially not unusual to have all four rookies that you brought along to train up unleash their barrage on a single sectoid, only for every single damn round to miss.
+It's especially not unusual to have every rookie you brought along unleash their barrage on a single Sectoid (the weakest enemy in the game), only for every single round to miss.